egron/SRT/sphinx/_build/html/_sources/NuragheScratch/index.rst.txt

 the user to perform single-dish observations.

 If the system has some problems that cannot be resolved with the help of the previous section, you probably need to restart Discos.
+Only specific people can do so.

 **Before restarting Discos, you have to follow the procedure of shutdown of Discos.**